AnsorK/GoFish/README.md

 # GoFish 🐟
 Java CLI application to play GoFish against your computer.
-Input your name and get started right away!
+Run the program, input your name, and get started right away!